renn0xtek9/Arithmos/doc/data-mining-library/source/reference/regression.rst

 Regression Tree
 -------------------

-Orange includes two implemenations of regression tres: a home-grown one, and one from scikit-learn.
+Arithmos includes two implemenations of regression tres: a home-grown one, and one from scikit-learn.
 The former properly handles multinominal and missing values, and the latter is faster.